nickldimartino/zero-waste-app/README.md

 ## 📝 Description

-Welcome to Zero Waste 101!
-Description coming soon...
+Welcome to Zero Waste and Recycling!
+Learn how to recycle and the different types of recyclable materials on thhis web application.
+Read all about the industries impacted, the types of emissions, what happens to your waste, and how you can recycle too!

 ## 🖼️ Screenshots